-Flavored with orange, maple, cinnamon, and brown sugar, this recipe for Instant Pot Cranberry Sauce is tart, yet sweet and is the best compliment to the heavier holiday dishes.
+Flavored with orange, maple, cinnamon, and brown sugar, this recipe for Instant Pot Cranberry Sauce is tart, yet sweet and is the best compliment to the heavier holiday dishes, such as Instant Pot Turkey Breast or Roasted Turkey.

 Notes on Ingredients